Visa Info & Requirements

 All international students must have sufficient personal resources to pay in full FNU registration and tuition fees, textbook fees, living expenses, transportation expenses, and other incidental expenses incurred while attending a university in the United States.
 Documented evidence of means of financial support must be provided to FNU for admission purposes and to obtain issuance of the Certificate of Eligibility (I-20-M-N) form.
 This evidence is also required by the American Embassy or Consulate when applying for a student visa to enter the United States.

-Non–Florida residents, upon their registration at FNU, will be required to submit the non-refundable registration fee of one hundred and fifty dollars ($150.00).
+Non–Florida residents, upon their registration at FNU, will be required to submit the non-refundable registration fee of two hundred and fifty five dollars ($255.00).

 - English as second language (ESL)

 - Master in Business Administration (MBA)

 All undergraduate and graduate programs require a credential evaluation.
 This is one of FNU’s core requirements.
 Please note that, without this document, we cannot process your application.